jaypeeds/scala-inspired-swift/Pouring.md

 We`ve already achieved a lot, we have a kind of manual calculator that can evaluate what a sequence of moves will provide as a final state.

 What if we want to automate that calculator:

-* Here's an initial state
+* Here’s an initial state
-* Here's an array of moves
+* Here’s an array of moves

 What will that array produce ?

-Let's step back a bit, this is a well-known problem:
+Let’s step back a bit, this is a well-known problem:

-* Instead of the ~~ operator, let's consider the + operator
+* Instead of the ~~ operator, let’s consider the + operator
-* Instead of an array of moves, let's consider an array of integers
+* Instead of an array of moves, let’s consider an array of integers
-* Let's use 0 as the initial state
+* Let’s use 0 as the initial state
 Using addition, the numbers, and zero in the same way, the outcome of these operations is the sum of all integers.
 A more academic name for this is the reduction of an array of integer by the addition operator.
 It already exists in the standard library.

 ```swift